ZhgChg.Li

 TEAM_ID: ${{ secrets.TEAM_ID }}

-# Specify that this Job should use the specified XCode_x.x.x version
+# Specify this job to use XCode_x.x.x version

 DEVELOPER_DIR: "/Applications/Xcode_${{ steps.read_xcode_version.outputs.xcode_version }}.app/Contents/Developer"